 Thermostats are not always accurate so it is essential to check the maximum and minimum temperatures daily.
 Place the probe of one digital thermometer at the cool end and another at the basking zone.
-An infrared thermometer can also be used to check the temperature in the basking zone and cool end daily.

 Skinks are diurnal (awake during the day) and like to bask half covered with substrate.
 They may also spend time out in the open, especially in the morning.
 Your skink will benefit from a wide stone placed in the basking zone.
-Choose a stone around 30 cm across to provide a secure platform but do not allow the skink's back to get closer than 25 cm to the heat source.
+Choose a stone around 30cm across to provide a secure platform but do not allow the skink's back to get closer than 25cms from the heat source.